Easton Cowan's winner lifts London Knights past Saginaw Spirit to earn Memorial Cup final berth | TSN

 Cowan's winner lifts Knights past Spirit to earn Memorial Cup final berth

 Cowan took a feed from Sam O'Reilly and beat Spirit goaltender Andrew Oke on the glove side with 1:25 left in regulation time.
-Cowan iced the win with an empty-netter with 22 seconds left.
+His insurance goal came with 22 seconds left.

+"I'm actually getting chills right now," Cowan said of the moment hitting him.
+"It's a dream come true ...
+I think all of us will be ready to go (in the final).
+A couple days off will be nice.
+We're just going to have fun with it and treat it like another game."

+The go-ahead marker also served as a breakthrough moment for Cowan, who was the Ontario Hockey League's most outstanding player in the regular season and the OHL playoff MVP.
+The Toronto Maple Leafs prospect hadn't scored at the Memorial Cup before Wednesday.

 The Spirit will play Western Hockey League champion Moose Jaw in Friday's semifinal.
 The Warriors topped the Drummondville Voltigeurs 5-3 on Tuesday to eliminate the Quebec Maritimes Junior Hockey League champions.